Sugar, wheat to be imported

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The federal cabinet met here on Tuesday with Prime Minister Imran Khan in the chair, and decided that 1.5 million ton wheat would be imported in the coming days to thwart the designs of hoarders.
+ISLAMABAD: The federal cabinet met here Tuesday with Prime Minister Imran Khan in the chair, and decided that 1.5-million-ton wheat would be imported in the coming days to thwart designs of hoarders.

-Separately, the Economic Coordination Committee (ECC) of the Cabinet approved import of up to three lakh tons of sugar and revision of prices of petroleum products on fortnightly basis, instead of monthly basis.
+Separately, the Economic Coordination Committee (ECC) of the Cabinet Tuesday approved import of up to three lakh tons of sugar and revision of prices of petroleum products on fortnightly, instead of monthly basis.

 He pointed out that the chief secretaries were summoned on Monday for a meeting on the matter and the chief ministers also had been directed to not only ensure smooth availability of flour but also make sure its quality was also fine.